lsst/rtn-045/index.rst

 Input data files
 ----------------

-If a Jupyter Notebook tutorial requires a file of data, use the ``git` large file storage (LFS) associated with the repository.
+If a Jupyter Notebook tutorial requires a file of data, use the ``git`` large file storage (LFS) associated with the repository.
-Details to be added here.
+Do not add data files to the tutorial notebooks repository.

 .. _format-style-docs: